-The board is committed to designing new facilities and renovating existing facilities in a manner that maximizes the use of space, conserves environmental resources and produces structurally sound and safe buildings.
-All school buildings should be designed to create safe, orderly and inviting learning environments where students can succeed.
+The board is committed to constructing new facilities and renovating existing facilities in a manner that maximizes the use of space, conserves environmental and fiscal resources, and produces structurally sound and safe buildings.
+All school buildings should be designed to create safe, orderly, and inviting learning environments where students can succeed.
 School buildings also will be planned to the extent feasible for maximum use by the community and for providing extended services to students.

-The superintendent is responsible for overseeing the design of facilities that have been identified in the long-range facility needs plan and been approved for funding.
-New or renovated facilities must be designed to meet all legal requirements, including legal standards for accessibility and use of facilities by persons with disabilities.
+The superintendent is responsible for overseeing the design of facilities that have been identified in the long-range facility needs plan and have been approved for funding.
+New or renovated facilities must be designed in a way that will meet all legal requirements, including legal standards for accessibility and use of facilities by persons with disabilities.
 Plans also must take into consideration the facilities guidelines developed by the North Carolina Department of Public Instruction.
-The superintendent will utilize services of outside professionals, including architects and other consultants, in the facility design and construction.
-Any contract for professional services must be (1) reviewed by the board attorney, (2) be approved by the board, unless the board has delegated this authority to the superintendent in policy 6420, Contracts with the Board, and (3) must meet any applicable board policies.
-(See policy 9110, Use and Selection and Use of Architects and Engineers, Surveyors, and Construction Managers At Risk.)
-The superintendent also may involve school staff, parents and students in the design of school buildings.
+The superintendent may utilize services of outside professionals, including architects and other consultants, in the facility design and construction.
+Any contract for professional services must be (1) reviewed by the board attorney, (2) be approved by the board, unless the board has delegated this authority to the superintendent in policy 6420, Contracts with the Board, and (3) meet the requirements of any applicable board policies.
+(See policy 9110, Use and Selection of Architects, Engineers, Surveyors, and Construction Managers At Risk.)
+The superintendent also should work to involve school staff, parents, and students in the design of school buildings.